 If a condo board member is found to have breached his or her fiduciary duty, the consequences that they will face are dependent upon the specific facts and circumstances of the breach.
-However, depending upon what they have done, they may even be charged with a crime (e.g. stealing money)
+However, depending on what they have done, they may even be charged with a crime (e.g. stealing money)

 If you believe that a member of the condo board has breached his or her fiduciary duty, it’s important that you look over the specific bylaws of your condo in order to determine your options.
 You may wish to consult with a condominium attorney in Rhode Island who can advise you of your options.

-Palumbo Law Helps Those in Rhode Island with Condominium Issues
+PALUMBO LAW Helps Those in Rhode Island with Condominium Issues

 At PALUMBO LAW, our experienced Rhode Island Condominium lawyers work strategically to help our clients get what they deserve.
 We have experience with condominium boards and claims and know what it takes to hold board members accountable.
 To learn more or to schedule a free consultation, call us today!